 Why is accessibility important in walkway design?

-Should restaurants change walkway décor seasonally?
+Should restaurants update walkway décor seasonally?

 How does branding integrate with walkway design?